DavidHlavacek/War_Simulation/README.md

 `cd War_Simulation`

-and then just run `java -cp bin src/Simulation.java`
+and then just run `java src/Simulation`

 the readme will be updated.